-The prince or magistrate ought to communicate with his council and counselors in all private and public matters. . . .
 The most difficult matters, however-those of great moment that concern the whole realm, or one or more leaders or estates of the realm-he should handle and communicate not only with his own council and counselors, but also with the counselors of the realm, namely, with the great men and ephors of the whole realm.
 He should do this in general and universal assemblies and councils of the realm.
-Such matters are the welfare of subjects, the exercise of divine worship, the abolition of idolatry, the establishment of laws, the making of war or peace, and the collection of extraordinary taxes. . . .
+Such matters are the welfare of subjects, the exercise of divine worship, the abolition of idolatry, the establishment of laws, the making of war or peace, and the collection of extraordinary taxes. ...